Drinking Beer Around the World – Part 15

 Because tastes and preferences are so subjective, our goal for this series is not to find the “best beer in the world”, but rather to reflect on memorable beer drinking moments from our travels.
-Keep in mind, we don’t consider ourselves professional beer connoisseurs and our beer reviews can easily be influenced by how many were consumed that day.
+Keep in mind, we don’t consider ourselves professional beer connoisseurs.
+These beer reviews can easily be influenced by how many we consumed that day.

-Our beer-tastic series continues with its 15th edition, serving up ten more tasty brews from around the world.
+Our beer-tastic series continues with its 15th edition, serving up ten more tasty brews from our travels.